 +33 5 56 00 66 00

-The beautiful Baroque buildings which were once erected in the city centre to conceal the slums have made Bordeaux famous for its architecture.
-On top of its historic charm and presence, the city has built a modern character with brand new futuristic buildings, modern transports and a town life becoming trendier everyday.
-With its well organized river banks, structured squared and pedestrian streets, this city on the Garonne is a pleasure to walk through, whether it is to visit, shop or taste the French gastronomy.
-In Bordeaux there is always plenty to do and too much to see.
+The beautiful Baroque buildings, which were once erected in the city centre to conceal the slums, have made Bordeaux world-famous for its architecture.
+On top of its historic charm and presence, the city has built a modern character with brand new futuristic buildings, modern transports, and a town life that becomes trendier every day.
+With its well organised river banks, structured squared, and pedestrian streets, this city on the Garonne is a pleasure to walk through, whether it is to visit, shop, or taste the French gastronomy.

 History, sights, landmarks, architecture, arts and tons of activities have turned Bordeaux into a beautiful and exciting city.
 Consistently renewing itself, for example with the recent construction of the Cité du Vin, Bordeaux is typical and modern at the same time, with sights and entertainment for everyone.
 One thing is for sure: hold on to your camera, because everything here is highly photogenic.

 Bordeaux's cuisine offers as many flavours as its wines, and they are a perfect match for each other.
-Marry your favorite red or white with one of the city's culinary specialty: lobster, oysters, Pauilla clam, Aquitaine beef, Entrecôte "à la Bordelaise" and the list goes on.
+Marry your favourite red or white wine with one of the city's culinary specialities: lobster, oysters, Pauilla clam, Aquitaine beef, Entrecôte "à la Bordelaise", and the list goes on.